WilliamSmithEdward/AndromedaTM1Sharp/README.md

 Author: William Smith
 E-Mail: williamsmithe@icloud.com

-## Version 1.0.18 Update
+## Version 1.0.19 Update
-* Increased number of dimension+element parameters to 20 for QueryCellAsync method.
-* Methods that create a cellset on the TM1 server will now send a cellset delete API call to clear the cellset from memory after the data has been read.
+* New Method "WriteCubeCellValuesBatchAsync": Supports writing to multiple cells in a single call.
+See the "Writing to a cube" example below.

 ## Reading a value from a single cube cell
 Example of reading the value of a single cell from a cube.